nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `display INDEX`

+<div class="alert alert-block alert-success"><b>Use case: </b> Occasionally, you may add trips with titles or descriptions that are too long, which leads to these information being truncated in the UI.
+To view the truncated information, you can use the `display` command to look at a specified trip's full title and description. </div>

 ### Managing a Trip's Itinerary

 #### Adding event to a trip's itinerary: `add-et`
-Adds the specified event from the bucket list to the specified trip.
+Adds the specified event from the bucket list to the specified trip's itinerary.

 Format: `add-et n/EVENT NAME t/TRIP NAME`
 - Adds the event with the specified EVENT NAME